Bira/octopus-carnival/projects/mm3-4e.md

 this is the first D&D 4e monster book to include the celebrated "new math", though we already had a taste of it back when we read the Monster Vault.

-This page collects all the posts related to that project.
+This page collects all the posts related to that project, which is complete as of November 24th 2022.

 - [Introduction][1]: Talks a bit about the new math and the history of the book.